 - Lime slices

 First, you fill the bottom of the glass with the lingonberry syrup.
 Stir in lime juice and vodka.
 Then top up with crushed ice.
 To get that two tone effect, slowly pour in the ginger beer.
-See full recipe here.
+And serve with a wedge of lime.
+Stir slowly and drink.

 Lingonberry Margarita Cocktail

-The last on my list is a Margarita.
+The last cocktail on my list is a Margarita.
+Mutt and Chops has an awesome recipe that hits all the notes.
 No vodka here but Margaritas have always been my poison of choice.

 - 2 teaspoon lingonberry preserves (SYLT LINGON)